mouryasivita-2007/Quiz-Application-java-codsoftIntersnhip/README.md

 ### 3) Timer & Multithreading
 - Implemented a **10-second time limit** for each question.
-- Used `ExecutorService` for multithreading.
+- Used ExecutorService for multithreading.
-- Used `Future` to handle user input within the time limit.
+- Used Future to handle user input within the time limit.
 - Added per-question time calculation.
-- Handled `TimeoutException`, `InterruptedException`, and `ExecutionException`.
+- Handled TimeoutException, InterruptedException, and ExecutionException.

 ### 4) Result & Interface Enhancement
 - Calculated correct, wrong, and unanswered questions.